Chelsea Handler Under Fire For Saying Melania Trump Can ‘Barely Speak English’

 These comments may affect Chelsea Handler long-term, especially now.
 She likely isn’t even fazed by the backlash she is receiving as she is used to someone taking issue with what she has to say.
 Critics are referring to Handler as a bully, which carries a lot of weight in the Hollywood area.
 Some of Hollywood’s biggest names have been associated with Handler, including Jennifer Aniston.
 As of now, she has not issued an apology for any of the comments she made about Melania Trump.
 Fans know that any type of admittance of wrong doing from Handler is unlikely, especially an apology.

 The fallout from Chelsea Handler talking about Melania Trump has just gotten started.
 The comments were reportedly rude and harmful to all immigrants learning to speak English.
 Handler is standing by what she said, as she always does.
-Since she is no longer employed by a network, she has been more free when making comments during interviews.
-Chelsea Handler landed herself in hot water once again and this time, it could hurt her career.
+Since she is no longer employed by a network, she has been freer when making comments during interviews.
+Chelsea Handler landed herself in hot water once again, and this time, it could hurt her career.

 [Featured Image by Michael Loccisano/Getty Images]